 Types of Programs

-UWM has entered into agreements with several study abroad providers for a semester or a year.
+UWM has entered into agreements with several study abroad providers for short-term, semester or year programs.
 These providers serve as an in-country resource.
-The main difference between these programs and exchange programs is that you pay a comprehensive program fee in lieu of tuition.
+The main difference between these programs and exchange programs is that you pay a comprehensive program fee that may include accommodations or meal plans in lieu of just tuition.

-Credit is awarded for successful completion of your coursework while abroad.To receive credit you will need an official transcript from an accredited institution displaying coursework, letter grades, and credit amounts.
+Credit is awarded for successful completion of your coursework while abroad.To receive credit you will need an official transcript from an accredited institution displaying courses, letter grades and credit amounts.
 For most CIE affiliated programs, this process has already been arranged.
-If your program requests you to fill out a form or is unsure of where to send the transcript upon completion of your program, the address is:
+If your program requests that you fill out a form, or is unsure of where to send the transcript upon completion of your program, the address is:

 UWM CIE Study Abroad Office